• Home

 ⌛ How many days to spend during a trip to Merida, Mexico?

 Having a full week in Merida will allow time to get out to Merida’s nearby ruins, cenotes, eco-attractions, villages, and beaches.
 A one-week stay in Merida will further allow you to experience each of Merida’s nightly cultural events.
-Staying for a week in Merida also gives an opportunity to try many of the great restaurants in town and to simply get to know this city on a deeper level.
+Staying for a week in Merida also allows trying many of the great restaurants in town and simply get to know this city on a deeper level.

 ✈️ Getting to Merida, Mexico

 Merida has its own airport with regular domestic flights throughout Mexico.
-International flights to Merida are limited to Miami, Houston, Havana, Guatemala City, Dallas/Ft Worth (seasonal), and Toronto (seasonal).
+International flights to Merida are limited to Miami, Houston, Dallas/Ft Worth (seasonal), Atlanta (resumes March 2024), Orlando (begins July 2024), Toronto (seasonal), Havana, and Guatemala City.
 If flying to Merida from elsewhere internationally, a layover will be necessary.

-1. Fly to Cancun + transfer: With a far greater abundance of international direct flights into Cancun, it can often prove more economical and convenient to fly into Cancun, then transfer to Merida.
+- Fly to Cancun + transfer: With a far greater abundance of international direct flights into Cancun, it can often prove more economical and convenient to fly into Cancun, then transfer to Merida using bus or the new train.
 There are regularly departing ADO buses direct from the Cancun airport to Merida.
 The comfortable 4-hour bus ride from CUN to Merida can save time and money compared to dealing with an airport layover and a more expensive flight route.
+New for 2024, catch the Maya Train directly from the Cancun Airport into Merida.

 💵 Money matters in Merida, Mexico